awsdocs/amazon-sagemaker-developer-guide/doc_source/algorithms-choose.md

 ## Problem types for the basic machine learning paradigms<a name="basic-machine-learning-paradigms"></a>

 The following three sections describe the main problem types addressed by the three basic paradigms for machine learning\.
-For a list of the built\-in algorithms that SageMaker provides to address these problem types, see [Use Amazon SageMaker Built\-in Algorithms](algos.md)\.
+For a list of the built\-in algorithms that SageMaker provides to address these problem types, see [Use Amazon SageMaker Built\-in Algorithms or Pre\-trained Models](algos.md)\.

 **Topics**
 + [Supervised learning](#algorithms-choose-supervised-learning)